NYPL/digarch/transfers/digital-forensic-imaging.md

 imaging software:	Kryoflux Imager
 image successful:	Yes | No
 interpret successful:	Yes | Yes w/Errors | No
-(Use ‘yes w/errors’ if a few red sectors were observed with the KryoFlux software, such as in the example on the previous page.)
+* Use ‘yes w/errors’ if a few red sectors were observed with the KryoFlux software.

 sector format:	select the sector format from the dropdown